Edward F. C. Davis

-Edward F. C. Davis (August 13, 1847 – August 6, 1895) was an American mechanical engineer, and superintendent, known as President of the American Society of Mechanical Engineers in the year 1894–95.
-Davies died nearly 48 years old still presiding officer from an accident while riding his horse in the Central Park of New York City.
+Edward Forman Chambers Davis (August 13, 1847 – August 6, 1895) was an American mechanical engineer, and superintendent, known as president of the American Society of Mechanical Engineers in the year 1894–95.
+Davis died while still presiding officer from an accident while riding his horse in the Central Park of New York City.

 Biography

 Youth and education

-Davis was born in Chestertown, Maryland, on August 13, 1847.
-He received his education and graduated in 1866 at Washington College in his native State.
+Edward (or Ezekiel) Forman Chambers Davis was born in Chestertown, Maryland, on August 13, 1847, to Laura (née Chambers) and George Linn Lachlin Davis.
+He received his education and graduated in 1866 at Washington College in his native state.
 His family connection had been mainly practitioners of law, and he had been expected to follow their example.

 But a decided mechanical instinct, evinced in the construction, while a schoolboy, of a small working engine and other appliances, induced a reluctance to the law, and a strong desire to try his fortunes in the shop.
-Without much encouragement - from his family, he applied to several establishments, and finally was taken as apprentice in the shops and drawing-room of the Philadelphia Hydraulic Works of Brinton & Henderson.
+After graduating from college, he joined the United States Marines and served on sea for several years.
+Without much encouragement – from his family, he applied to several establishments, and finally was taken as apprentice in the shops and drawing-room of the Philadelphia Hydraulic Works of Brinton & Henderson.